 The rear side of the InFocus Vision 3 has dual camera setup at the left top corner along with the LED flash, the fingerprint sensor and a mono speaker grille along with the InFocus branding are also at the rear side of the phone.
 The white antenna line is at the top and bottom of the rear panel.
 The volume rocker is on the left side of the device whereas power button and the hybrid SIM tray is placed on the right side.
 The hybrid SIM slot allows inserting either two Nano-SIM cards or one Nano SIM card and a Micro SD card up to 128 GB.

-I like the overall design and build quality of the phone considering the price, rounded sides are giving the comfortable and good grip, the plastic build is easily recognizable though.
+I like the overall design and build quality of the phone considering the price, rounded sides are giving a comfortable and good grip, the plastic build is easily recognizable though.

 As I have mentioned earlier, the 5.7-inch HD+ display with 1440 x 720 pixels and 18:9 aspect ratio is the main attraction of this phone.
 The Vision 3 is one one of the first device to offer 18:9 aspect ratio display at price range of 7K.
 The display is bright and has good outdoor visibility, however, the adaptive brightness is not working perfectly, during the testing sometimes I had to adjust the brightness manually but that might be the software issues and can be fixed by the OTA updates.